victormours/apprenticeship-program/README.md

 The end goal of the program is for the apprentice to sign a full time contract with the hosting company as a software developer.

-Before starting the six month of training, the mentor can join the company for one or two month to get acquainted with the people, the software stack, and the general context of the company
+Before starting the six month of training, the mentor can join the company one or two month early to get acquainted with the people, the software stack, and the general context of the company

-As they work for the company during the program, the mentor and the apprentice are both paid by the company.
+As they work for the company during the program, the mentor and the apprentice will both be paid by the company.
 The apprentice needs a living wage (i.e. not an intership salary) to be able to focus on work and learn in proper conditions.
-The specifics for this should be defined on a per-case basis, between the apprentice, the mentor and the hosting company.
+The specifics will be defined on a per-case basis, between the apprentice, the mentor and the hosting company.

 ## Values